I’ve felt it more and more.

 It was front page:

-Ghastly remains of literary critic, Harry Bell, found in home.
+Remains of literary critic, Harry Bell, found in home.

 I looked briefly at Augustine whose expression was rather hopeless.
 I shook my head at him tutting and read on:

 Harry Bell was brutally murdered in a manner beyond description.
 With police keen to find the perpetrator/s, they were reluctant to provide comment.
-But an inside source revealed, ‘A sickening attack and murder the likes of which we’ve never seen.
-Whoever did this, and we don’t know whether it’s one or more attackers, are deeply disturbed and beyond humanity.
+But an inside source revealed, ‘This was a sickening attack and murder the likes of which we’ve never seen.
+Whoever did this, and we don’t know whether it’s one or more attackers, are beyond humanity.
 It was a murder of appalling demonic brutality.
 Never have we witnessed a scene like it.
 Mr Harry Bell was found two nights ago at 5 a.m.
 Upon entering his abode, Mr Harry Bell’s remains were found in his living room.
 His veins had been removed and were placed around his body, which had been relieved of its skin.
 Harry Bell had been left in a seemingly deliberate pose, his hands clutching open the folds of his own chest.
 His heart was exposed and contained a great many contusions.
 Even more horrifying was the discovery of heart tissue and skin found under Mr Bell’s own fingernails.
-It suggests that Mr Bell may somehow have been alive during a fair proportion of this atrocious attack and may have even been forced to partake in his own torturous murder.’
+It suggests that Mr Bell may somehow have been alive during a proportion of this brutal attack and may have even been forced to partake in his own torturous murder.’

 I was excited, this was thrilling.
 “My God, do you think it was?”
 I trailed off.